Algebraic compressed sensing: Introduction

 Note that $\Var{X}$ is not irreducible.
 Nevertheless, the well-posedness of such compressed sensing problems is well known \cite{FR2013} and it can be verified that for a union of equidimensional varieties, the main result, \cref{demo-thm}, applies verbatim. \end{example}

-\begin{example}[Matrix completion] The algebraic variety of bounded-rank matrices in~$\mathbb R^{m\times n}$ is a model for compressed sensing that was studied in \cite{FCRP2008}.
+\begin{example}[Matrix completion] The algebraic variety of bounded-rank matrices in~$\bbR^{m\times n}$ is a model for compressed sensing that was studied in \cite{FCRP2008}.
 When the measurement map is a coordinate projection, the associated inverse problem is also called a \textit{matrix completion problem}, which has many applications, including data analysis and recommender systems \cite{NKS2019}.
 Polynomials that implicitly define $m\times n$ matrices of rank at most $r$ are all the $(r+1)\times (r+1)$ minors.
-One can also view low-rank matrices in the explicit setting, via the polynomial parameterization given by $\phi:\mathbb{R}^{m\times r} \times \mathbb R^{n\times r} \to \mathbb R^{m\times n}, (A,B)\mapsto AB^T$.
+One can also view low-rank matrices in the explicit setting, via the polynomial parameterization given by $\phi:\bbR^{m\times r} \times \bbR^{n\times r} \to \bbR^{m\times n}, (A,B)\mapsto AB^T$.
 Related low-rank matrix models that our analysis covers include low-rank matrices with sparseness constraints \cite{GV2012} and low-rank plus sparse matrix recovery \cite{CSPW2009,TV2020}.
-The case of measurement maps that are coordinate projections is addressed in \cite{BR2000,KTT2015,Tsakiris2021}. \end{example}
+The case of measurement maps that are coordinate projections is addressed in \cite{BR2000,SC2010,KTT2015,GHIL:complexity_lin_circuits_and_geometry,Tsakiris2021,Tsakiris2021b} using a variety of techniques from rigidity theory, algebraic combinatorics, and matroid theory. \end{example}

 \begin{example}[Tensor completion] Other examples are various bounded-rank tensor decompositions \cite{KB2009,GKT2013}, such as the tensor rank decomposition or canonical polyadic decomposition \cite{Hitchcock1}, Tucker decomposition \cite{Tucker1966}, tensor trains \cite{Vidal2003,Oseledets2011}, hierarchical Tucker \cite{HK2009,Grasedyck2010}, and even general tensor network decompositions \cite{YL2018}.
 All of these examples can be parameterized straightforwardly by polynomials.
 These decompositions feature in data analysis applications as an a priori model for filling in missing data \cite{KB2009,PFS2017}.
 The compressed sensing literature already investigated well-posedness conditions for the tensor rank decomposition with sparsity constraints \cite{SK2012}, unconstrained tensor rank decomposition \cite{RS2020}, and Tucker decomposition, tensor trains, and hierarchical Tucker decompositions were studied jointly in \cite{RSS2017}. \end{example}